lynnlangit/aws-for-bioinformatics/4_Code_&_Cloud_Service_Tools/1_Use_Source_Repositories_for_Code.md

 manually generated credentials - [link](https://cloud.google.com/source-repositories/docs/authentication)

 ### How to verify you've done it
- - VIEW your Source Repository via the GCP console - example shown below
+ - VIEW your Source Repository via the AWS console - example shown below
  - PUSH (or pull) code from your Source Repo

  [![source-repo](/images/source-repo.png)]()